Problem · US price presentation

 Frequently asked.

 Almost always the posture.
-The same dollar number framed as ab-pricing reads as cheap and unprofessional in US procurement.
-The same dollar number framed as a fixed quote with warranty and SLA reads as a professional commercial proposal.
+The same dollar number framed as ab-pricing lands as cheap and unprofessional in US procurement.
+The same dollar number framed as a fixed quote with warranty and SLA lands as a professional commercial proposal.

 Not without the anchor and frame.
 Matching the price without rebuilding the posture produces the worst case: a copied number with no signal carrying it.

-Rebuild the pricing posture.
-New US-format quote template with fixed-quote anchor, warranty, SLA, total cost over term.
-Sales script that introduces price as an outcome anchor.
-Public site pricing posture aligned.
-Pricing is confirmed in discovery, not on the public site.
+Rebuild the price presentation.
+New US-format quote template with fixed-quote anchor, warranty, SLA, total cost over term, and a sales script that introduces price as an outcome anchor.
+Pricing stays private and is scoped after fit is clear.

-Inquiry through the contact form and a discovery conversation.
-Send the last three quotes sent to US buyers, the price-list page on the public site if any, and the email exchange where a US buyer reacted to price.
+Start with the inquiry form.
+Share the last three quotes sent to US buyers, the price-list page on the public site if any, and the email exchange where a US buyer reacted to price.
 Response within one business day.

 What this work does not include.

 No legal services.
 No SLA or warranty drafting.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 No financial pricing or revenue-model design beyond posture and format.
 These belong with counsel and pricing strategists on both sides of the corridor.
-The firm works inside the parameters they set.
-When a pricing decision carries legal, tax, or revenue-recognition implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a pricing decision carries legal, tax, or revenue-recognition implications, GMA flags it and defers before execution.

 If the team is moving the number every week and close rate is flat, posture is the variable.
 Describe the file.